sulabhsingh90/UK_Police_DataAnalysis/README.md

 				.option("path", "/UKPolice_data/*")
 				.load()
 ```
-Avoid inferSchema in production enviorment as it takes time and you can eliminate other issues too.
+> Avoid inferSchema in production enviorment as it takes time and you can eliminate other issues too.
 For e.g: Our Dataset have spaces in between column name that can cause issue during development.
-{: .alert .alert-warning}

 [1]:https://data.police.uk/data/